MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Pipeline_Chain_Operators.md

 ---
-description:  Describes chaining pipelines with the `&&` and `||` operators in PowerShell. ms.date:  09/30/2019
+description: Describes chaining pipelines with the `&&` and `||` operators in PowerShell.
+Locale: en-US
+ms.date: 09/30/2019
 schema: 2.0.0
-Locale: en-US
-keywords:  powershell,cmdlet
 title: about Pipeline Chain Operators
 ---